With no permanent fix by DACA deadline, Dreamers amp political mobilization

 Activists like Silva remain confident and hopeful that comprehensive immigration reform that protects Dreamers and their families will ultimately come, sooner rather than later.

-“To the opponents of the Dream Act,” said Silva, “those who were able to adjust their status, they’re going to be running for office — people who understand what it's like to be afraid of La Migra (immigration officers).”
+“To the opponents of the Dream Act, those who were able to adjust their status, they’re going to be running for office — people who understand what it's like to be afraid of La Migra," Silva said, using slang for federal immigration officers.

 Suzanne Gamboa, senior writer at NBC News Latino, contributed to this report.